draklaw/ld35/README.md

-# Alice Had it Easy
+# Fast-Forward (or some other name)

-A Ludum Dare 34 game.
-With two buttons.
-And some growing.
-And a psychopath bunny.
+A Ludum Dare 35 game.

-## Playing the game:

-Download the [Windows 64bits binary](http://www.draklia.net/jams/alice_hie.zip) or compile it yourself !

 ## Compilation:

-Get the source code.
+Clone the repository.
 We use a submodule to include our "game engine", Lair.
 So you should clone with `--recursive`:
 ```
 git clone --recursive https://github.com/draklaw/alice_hie.git
 ```